-Lesson Plan: Profiles in Leadership: Presidents and Prime Ministers
+Lesson Plan: For Teachers - Profiles in Leadership: Presidents and Prime Ministers

 Brainstorm what the students know about the current Canadian prime minister and American president.
 Gather their impressions of these leaders and list words they would use to characterize them.
 Have students name as many post-Second World War prime ministers and presidents as they can and list their impressions of these politicians as well.